Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: The 10 10 structure

+The small structure discussed in the previous section lacks the constraining effects whereby a high density of subunits in larger structures results in a higher frequency of collisional events.\cite{ChenKlotsaEngelEtAl2014} Thus, the question of whether the geometry of the structure on its own imposes coherent dynamics remains unanswered for larger arrays.
+We address this situations in the current section with a network of $10\times10$ subunits.

-All the trajectories computed in this work were initialized in the open configuration and provided with a set of initial angular velocities for the subunits.
-In Figure \ref{fig:snaps} we show snapshots of the trajectory calculated for a $10\times10$ lattice with uniform sign-altered initial angular velocities such that $\lvert\omega_{ij}(0)\rvert\Delta t=0.01$.
-This trajectory will set the reference temperature for all the subsequent simulations, so that $k_{b}T=5\times10^{-3}I/\Delta t^{2}$.
-A remarkable observation from this example is the loss of the initial uniformity of the lattice during the advancement of the dynamics, which is illustrated in Figure \ref{fig:snaps} where the angles of the subunits angles are plotted as a function of time.
-The former can be explained by the fact that the number of positional restraints, \emph{i.e.}, the number of neighbors to which a subunit is connected, varies from two in the case of the corners, to three for squares at the edges, and four for those in the bulk.
-This observation illustrates how the introduction of finite-length linkages undermines the capability of the system for absolute conformational coherence when compared to the Grima's model \cite{Grima2000}, thus prompting further analysis that we will show next.
+Panels 1-5 of Fig. \ref{fig:snaps} show snapshots of the trajectory calculated starting from the open configuration with initial angular velocity only on the checkerboard mode such that $\omega_c(0)\Delta t=0.01$.

+A remarkable observation from this example is the loss of the initial uniformity of the lattice during the advancement of the dynamics, which is illustrated in the last panel of Fig. \ref{fig:snaps}, where the angles of the subunits, as well as the standard deviation of their absolute value, are plotted as a function of time.
+The erratic behavior observed midway through the closed configuration can be explained by the fact that the number of positional constraints, \emph{i.e.}, the number of neighbors to which a subunit is connected, varies from two in the case of the corners, to three for squares at the edges, and four for those in the bulk.
+This observation illustrates how the introduction of non-zero length linkages undermines the capability of the system for absolute conformational coherence when compared to Grima's model,\cite{GrimaEvans2000} thus prompting further analysis.